 Pull a crowd to your trade show booth

 Use an interactive display, such as a quiz or game on a computer, a contest draw, or a scheduled demonstration.
-It doesn't need to be fancy to draw people's interest and get them to cluster around your trade show display rather than others.
+It doesn't need to be fancy to draw people's interest.

 Use a prize draw or contest